thecdil/sediment/_tributaries/atmosphere.md

 ## Wonder Economies
 {% include feature/image-gallery.html objectid="sediment156;sediment157" caption=false%}

 Wonder continued to facilitate settler claims over Glen Canyon and its surrounding lands.
 Shortly after Cummings and Douglass broadcast the news about their "discovery," tourists flocked to the region, seeking guides-for-hire who could lead them across the rugged country to see the bridge.
-Recognizing the economic opportunity to appease wonder-seeking travelers, S.I. and Hubert Richardson founded the Rainbow Natural Bridge Transportation Company, and more visitors flooded in.
+Recognizing the economic opportunity to appease wonder-seeking travelers, S.I. and Hubert Richardson founded the Rainbow Natural Bridge Transportation Company, and more visitors flooded in. [^20]

 A robust tourist economy began to collect around Glen Canyon, built on marketing the wonder of the landscape.
 And the tourist register at Rainbow Bridge is indeed rife with comments of wonder: "no person returned from the trip an atheist" wrote one tourist.
-"Nothing more perfectly attests the definite existence of a Supreme Being," wrote another (qtd. in Farmer 90).
-As testimonials the wondrous landscape spread, visitation grew, until, by the 1960s, tourism had replaced energy as the largest industry in the Four Corners region.
+"Nothing more perfectly attests the definite existence of a Supreme Being," wrote another. [^21] As testimonials the wondrous landscape spread, visitation grew, until, by the 1960s, tourism had replaced energy as the largest industry in the Four Corners region.
 Wonder had become the region's most profitable commodity.

 {% include feature/image-gallery.html objectid="sediment158" caption=false%}

 The atmosphere of wonder provoked by Rainbow Bridge still hovers in the public imagination.
 Since the dam's construction, tourists have been able to access the bridge by motorboat--a far easier journey than the rough horseback rides of the early 20th century.
-According to the National Park Service, as many as 300,000 people visit the bridge each year, most of them by boat.
-As boat rides run at $167 per passenger, the bridge alone generates a $50 million economy--not taking into account the additional money that bridge-seekers spend at nearby restaurants, hotels, and businesses.
-The Park Service said in 2025 that tourism in Glen Canyon generates a total economy of $635.4 million, most of which goes to the corporate entities like Aramark and the Del Webb corporation which own concessions on Lake Powell.
+According to the National Park Service, as many as 300,000 people visit the bridge each year, most of them by boat.[^22] As boat rides run at $167 per passenger, the bridge alone generates a $50 million economy--not taking into account the additional money that bridge-seekers spend at nearby restaurants, hotels, and businesses, most of which are owned by corporate entities like Aramark and Del Webb. [^23]

 Economies of wonder have allowed settlers to maintain their existence around the canyon, and they also kept western settlements in place after the collapse of the region's gold and uranium industries threatened to uproot settler life.
 Shortly after the conclusion of the uranium boom of the 1950s, a reporter wrote that "the West is in for its greatest boom.
 This time it's not the lure of gold, free land, or uranium.
-It's a concerted quest for the most valuable of our natural resources: recreation" (qtd. in Farmer 35).
+It's a concerted quest for the most valuable of our natural resources: recreation" [^24]

 Wonder thus became a limitlessly replenishable resource that promised to forever sustain settler life--that is, as long as the region's water supply kept up.